mattsears/mattsears.github.io/source/articles/2011-12-10-minitest-quick-reference.md

 tags: ruby, minitest
 ---

+UPDATE: I've added a new section on stubbing with MiniTest and a few helpful comments to the code samples.

 [MiniTest](https://github.com/seattlerb/minitest), as the name suggests, is a small and fast unit testing framework.
 Shipped with Ruby 1.9, MiniTest supports a complete suite of testing capabilities such as TDD, BDD, mocking, and benchmarking.